Gather the blankets. Prepare the fire. Boil the kettle. Winter is coming.

 - Salt therapy.

-Try salt therapy this winter to help alleviate asthma symptoms.
+Try salt therapy this winter may help alleviate asthma symptoms.
 You relax in a comfy chair in a calming room, while pharmaceutical-grade salt is pumped through the air.
-The salt has anti-inflammatory, anti-bacterial and antihistamine properties, helping to relieve the lungs of pollutants and encourage expulsion of fluid and congestion, while opening up the airways to increase oxygen intake.
-The increased lung capacity can even make asthma medication (like Ventolin) more effective.
-For asthma-sufferers, it’s HEAVEN.
+The salt can help to relieve the lungs of pollutants and encourage expulsion of fluid and congestion, while opening up the airways to increase oxygen intake.
+The increased lung capacity may even make asthma medication (like Ventolin) more effective.

 - Rug up.